meshplay/meshplay/docs/pages/project/contributing/contributing-sever-events.md

  </pre>
 &nbsp;&nbsp;

-*Note: `events` is a package [github.com/meshery/meshkit/models/events](https://github.com/meshery/meshkit) from MeshKit containing source code of event related functionality*
+*Note: `events` is a package [github.com/meshplay/meshkit/models/events](https://github.com/meshplay/meshkit) from MeshKit containing source code of event related functionality*

-The event mechanism utilizes [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to construct event objects, `events.NewEvent()` creates an instance of [EventBuilder](https://github.com/meshery/meshkit/blob/ea3c60907a1cd1902902a4113206579992772083/models/events/build.go#L9) type, which functions as a builder class for constructing [Event](https://github.com/meshery/meshkit/blob/ea3c60907a1cd1902902a4113206579992772083/models/events/events.go#L37) objects.
+The event mechanism utilizes [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to construct event objects, `events.NewEvent()` creates an instance of [EventBuilder](https://github.com/meshplay/meshkit/blob/ea3c60907a1cd1902902a4113206579992772083/models/events/build.go#L9) type, which functions as a builder class for constructing [Event](https://github.com/meshplay/meshkit/blob/ea3c60907a1cd1902902a4113206579992772083/models/events/events.go#L37) objects.

 - `ActedUpon(UUID)` : it takes [UUID](https://pkg.go.dev/github.com/gofrs/uuid#UUID) of the resource being provisioned on the server, and the events are associated with that resource.
 - `FromUser()` : it takes [UUID](https://pkg.go.dev/github.com/gofrs/uuid#UUID) of the user initiating the HTTP request to the server.
 This enables the server to publish events intended for that specific user in response.
-- `FromSystem(UUID)` : it takes [UUID](https://pkg.go.dev/github.com/gofrs/uuid#UUID) of the running meshery instance (Handler instance contains it [`h.SystemID`](https://github.com/meshery/meshery/blob/c73d3687da3eb3b2aaaabbd27e91f99906fc5838/server/handlers/handler_instance.go#L29)).
+- `FromSystem(UUID)` : it takes [UUID](https://pkg.go.dev/github.com/gofrs/uuid#UUID) of the running meshplay instance (Handler instance contains it [`h.SystemID`](https://github.com/meshplay/meshplay/blob/c73d3687da3eb3b2aaaabbd27e91f99906fc5838/server/handlers/handler_instance.go#L29)).
 - `WithCategory` : The string argument to specify under which category this event falls, For example, when a user is provisioning a Kubernetes connection, the specified category for the event is "connection.
 - `WithAction` : The string argument to specify the type of action the server is performing, for instance, when registering a Kubernetes connection, the action would be "register".